rafael-santiago/macgonuts/doc/MANUAL.md

 3. It is based on commands.
 4. When you want a quick help about a command you run: ``macgonuts help <command>``.
 5. If you do not want to read this manual by preferring poke by yourself the tool: ``macgonuts help``.
-6. If you still do not understand try to go to 1.
+6. If you still do not understand try to go to 1 (repeat it some couple of times).
+7. Open an issue ask me about, thank you for helping me improve on the documentation!

 [``Back``](#topics)